-Each basket was less than half full: no more than forty pounds of fish in total.
+Each basket was less than half full: no more than thirty pounds in total.
 They were all bottom feeders — snapper, bass, grouper, jack, and some other fish I didn’t recognize.
-A couple of small nurse sharks were mixed into the bunch.
-Except for João’s beautiful jewfish, all the fish weighed less than five pounds.
+A couple of nurse sharks were mixed into the bunch.
+Except for João’s beautiful jewfish, all the fish were pretty small.

 “Not so many fish,” Mamede said, reading my thoughts.
 It was a lousy haul for three men working all night long.
 “It will be better further in,” he added, tossing his last spool into the line basket.

 There was a lot to do before we could leave.
 Not knowing what or how, I just stood back and watched.
 Ze dragged the laundry basket forward and slid it over the rail into the water.
 The basket formed a cage around the fish and he swished it back and forth to clean them off.
 He was making such a clamor, dunking and splashing, I half expected a large sea creature to dart up and take him down in one huge gulp.
 Munch!
 Just then a fish jumped from the surface not ten feet away, causing my heart to skip a beat.
 Ze saw it too and briefly stopped to look up and shout, “Hey fish, come closer and I’ll catch you.”
 Turning back, he gave me his best Ze smile.